 Victorious in that war, the American military permitted Saddam to retain his helicopter gunships, which he used to retaliate against the Kurds, along with Shiites, by the hundreds.
 American public opinion eventually forced the administration to establish northern and southern no-fly zones to protect the two populations.

-Kurdish loyalty to America has cost them quite a bit, and so it is with a certain narcissism that the Bush administration presumed to tell the allegedly autonomous Kurds what kind of relations they could entertain with other countries in the region, including American rival Iran.
+Kurdish loyalty to America has cost them quite a bit.
+So it is with a certain narcissism that the Bush administration presumed to tell the allegedly autonomous Kurds what kind of relations they could entertain with other countries in the region, including American rival Iran.
 But the Kurds appear to be finding themselves in a contest between the U.S. and Iran for dominance in the Middle East yet again.

 However, other sources state that there are only about 1.2 million Kurds left in Syria due to the carefully calculated and planned imposed war by NATO and its Gulf Allies.
 Roughly the same number migrated to Germany during the past six years.

-It’s important to differentiate between Kurdish people who have assimilated in the countries they now reside in and reject the idea of establishing an illegal Kurdistan and those who are power hungry and are allowing themselves to team up with the West and Israel to assist in the destabilization of the region.
-Some Kurdish people in Syria, especially those that reside in areas that are not controlled by the Kurds, such as Damascus, are loyal to the Syrian government and have stated that they voted for Assad in 2014.
+It’s important to differentiate between Kurdish people who have assimilated into the countries they now reside in and reject the idea of establishing an illegal Kurdistan and those who are power-hungry and are allowing themselves to team up with the West and Israel to assist in the destabilization of the region.
+Some Kurdish people in Syria, especially those that reside in areas that the Kurds, such as Damascus, do not control, are loyal to the Syrian government and have stated that they voted for Assad in 2014.

 This free and democratic election saw Assad win 88.7 percent of the popular vote over the other two nominees.
-In the beginning of the war in Syria, there were Kurds fighting in the Syrian Arab Army, who received arms and salaries just like their Syrian counterparts.
-There are a small number that are still in the Syrian Arab Army in the southern Syria.
+At the beginning of the war in Syria, some Kurds fought in the Syrian Arab Army and received arms and salaries just like their Syrian counterparts.
+A small number still serve in the Syrian Arab Army in southern Syria.
+In northeastern Syria, many Kurds have defected to the U.S.-led S.D.F., where the U.S provides arms, salaries, and training.

-But in northeastern Syria, many Kurds have defected to the U.S.-led SDF where arms, salaries, and training are provided by the U.S. Syrians consider the Kurds who have remained loyal to Syria as their fellow Syrian brothers and sisters and the descriptions of Kurdish treachery in this article do not apply to them.
+Syrians consider Kurds who have remained loyal to Syria as brothers and sisters, and the descriptions of betrayal in this article do not apply to them.

 Independence and disunity

-An important thing to remember is that the ethnic marker “Kurd” refers to speakers of several different related, but distinct, languages.
-The two most important are Sorani in Iraq and Iran and Kurmanji in Syria, Turkey and smaller contiguous regions in Iraq and Iran.
-Sorani tends to use Arabic script, while Kurmanji uses Latin script, which shows how different they can be from one another.
+An important thing to remember is that the ethnic marker “Kurd” refers to speakers of several different related but distinct languages.
+The two most important are Sorani in Iraq and Iran, Kurmanji in Syria and Turkey, and smaller contiguous regions in Iraq and Iran.
+Sorani uses Arabic script, while Kurmanji uses Latin script, which shows how different they can be.

-Iraqi Kurdistan Regional Government (KRG) is predominantly made up of Sorani speakers, while the Kurdistan Workers’ Party (PKK), PYD and other nationalist groups in Syria and Turkey speak Kurmanji.
+Iraqi Kurdistan Regional Government (K.R.G.) predominantly comprises Sorani speakers, while the Kurdistan Workers’ Party (P.K.K.), P.Y.D. and other nationalist groups in Syria and Turkey speak Kurmanji.
 This division naturally maps these divergent political expressions.
-It is not as simple as superimposing the KRG’s borders over the PYD and PKK-controlled territory.
+It is not as simple as superimposing the K.R.G.’s borders over the P.Y.D. and PKK-controlled territory.

 The quest for independence is intrinsic to Kurdish identity.
 However, not all Kurds envision a unified Kurdistan that would span the Kurdish regions of four different sovereign countries.
-Most Kurdish movements and political parties are focused on the concerns and autonomy of Kurds within their respective countries.
+Most Kurdish movements and political parties focus on Kurds’ concerns and autonomy within their respective countries.
 Within each country, there are Kurds who have assimilated and whose aspirations may be limited to greater cultural freedoms and political recognition.

 Kurds throughout the Middle East have vigorously pursued their goals through a multitude of groups.
-While some Kurds established legitimate political parties and organizations in efforts to promote Kurdish rights and freedom, others have waged armed struggles.
-Some, like the Turkish PKK, have employed guerrilla tactics and terror attacks that have targeted civilians, including their fellow Kurds.
+While some Kurds established legitimate political parties and organizations to promote Kurdish rights and freedom, others have waged armed struggles.
+Some, like the Turkish P.K.K., have employed guerrilla tactics and terror attacks that have targeted civilians, including their fellow Kurds.

-The wide array of Kurdish political parties and groups reflects the internal divisions among Kurds, which often follow tribal, linguistic and national fault lines, in addition to political disagreements and rivalries.
-Tensions between the two dominant Iraqi Kurdish political parties, the Kurdistan Democratic Party (KDP) and Patriotic Union of Kurdistan (PUK) escalated to a civil war that killed more than 2,000 Kurds in the mid-1990s.
+The wide array of Kurdish political parties and groups reflects the internal divisions among Kurds, which often follow tribal, linguistic, and national fault lines and political disagreements and rivalries.
+Tensions between the two dominant Iraqi Kurdish political parties, the Kurdistan Democratic Party (K.D.P.) and the Patriotic Union of Kurdistan (P.U.K.) escalated to a civil war that killed more than 2,000 Kurds in the mid-1990s.

-Political disunity stretches across borders as well, with Kurdish parties and organizations forming offshoots or forging alliances in neighboring countries.
-Today, disagreements over prospects for Kurdish autonomy in Syria or Iraqi Kurds’ relations with the Turkish government have fostered tensions that have pitted the Iraqi KDP and its Syrian sister organization, the KDP-S, against the PKK and its Syrian offshoot, the PYD.
+Political disunity also stretches across borders, with Kurdish parties and organizations forming offshoots or forging alliances in neighboring countries.
+Today, disagreements over prospects for Kurdish autonomy in Syria or Iraqi Kurds’ relations with the Turkish government have fostered tensions that have pitted the Iraqi K.D.P. and its Syrian sister organization, the KDP-S, against the P.K.K. and its Syrian offshoot, the P.Y.D.
 Still, adversarial Kurdish groups have worked together when it has been expedient.
-The threat posed by Daesh has led the KDP-affiliated Peshmerga to fight alongside Syrian PYD forces.
+The threat posed by Daesh has led the KDP-affiliated Peshmerga to fight alongside Syrian P.Y.D. forces.

 Kurdish groups have, at times, bargained with not only their own governments but also neighboring ones – in some cases at the expense of their relations with their Kurdish brethren.
 The complex relationships among Kurdish groups and between the Kurds and the region’s governments have fluctuated, and alliances have formed and faltered as political conditions have changed.
-The Kurds’ disunity is cited by experts as one of the primary causes for their inability to form a state of their own.
+Experts cite the Kurds’ disunity as one of the primary causes for their inability to create a state of their own.

 The Kurds’ illegal, unjustified claims for autonomy

-It is strange that the Kurds would be so antagonistic towards Syrians, as the country has largely been welcoming for them.
+Strangely, the Kurds would be so antagonistic towards Syrians, as the country has been mostly welcoming to them.
 For example, reforms were made in Syria in 2012 to benefit the Kurds.
 “President Assad issued a decree granting Arab Syrian citizenship to people registered as foreigners in the (governorate of Hassake),” said the SANA news agency.
-The measure, which benefited about 300,000 Kurds, came a week after Assad tasked a committee with “resolving the problem of the 1962 census in the governorate of Hassake.”
+The measure benefited about 300,000 Kurds a week after Assad tasked a committee with “resolving the problem of the 1962 census in the governorate of Hassake.”

-In January 2015, SANA news reported that then-Syrian Prime Minister Dr. Wael al-Halqi said “the Kurds are a deeply-ingrained component of the Syrian society and Ayn al-Arab is part of Syria that is dear to the hearts of all Syrians.”
-Al-Halqi’s affirmation came during his meeting with a Kurdish delegation which comprised Kurdish figures.
-He also urged all to discard violence and spread amity, reiterating that a solution to the Syrian crisis could be achieved “through national dialogue and consolidating national reconciliations,” indicating that dialogue will definitely be “under the homeland’s umbrella away from foreign dictates.”
+In January 2015, SANA news reported that then-Syrian Prime Minister Dr. Wael al-Halqi said: “The Kurds are a deeply-ingrained component of the Syrian society, and Ayn al-Arab is part of Syria that is dear to the hearts of all Syrians.”
+Al-Halqi’s affirmation came during his meeting with a Kurdish delegation, which comprised Kurdish figures.
+He also urged all to discard violence and spread amity, reiterating that a solution to the Syrian crisis could be achieved “through national dialogue and consolidating national reconciliations,” indicating that dialogue will be “under the homeland’s umbrella away from foreign dictates.”

-These are just a few examples of the Syrian government’s attempts to unify all of those who live within the country’s borders.
-But even with these actions of good faith, the SDF has chosen to side with Syria’s enemies rather than work with the Syrian army.
+These are just a few examples of the Syrian government’s attempts to unify all those living within the country’s borders.
+But even with these actions of good faith, the S.D.F. has chosen to side with Syria’s enemies rather than work with the Syrian army.

-A recent agreement – initiated and brokered by the U.S. between a Free Syrian Army (FSA) faction and the Kurdish-led SDF lays out conditions whereby U.S.-initiated negotiations would allow the FSA faction al-Muatasim Brigade to peacefully take over 11 villages in northern Syria that are controlled by the SDF.
+A recent agreement – initiated and brokered by the U.S. between a Free Syrian Army (F.S.A.) faction and the Kurdish-led S.D.F. lays out conditions whereby U.S.-initiated negotiations would allow the F.S.A. faction al-Muatasim Brigade to peacefully take over 11 villages in northern Syria that the S.D.F controls.
 The general outlines of this unprecedented agreement were announced on May 10, stating that the U.S.-led coalition had delegated to al-Muatasim the task of being in charge of and administering the designated villages.

 ١- ان الكتاب الصادر عن التحالف الدولي هو نتاج جهد وعمل دام لأكثر من شهرين ويهدف بالدرجة الأولى إلى إعادة 300 ألف نازح ومشرد في الخيام . pic.twitter.com/hXCkIsLlvs